 Keywords for this article:

 I’m completely unqualified.
-But here’s the good news: I’ve found balance.
+But here’s the good news: I’ve found a healthy work/life balance.
 I’ve found ways to manage stress.
 And I’ve even found ways to remain positive.

 The even better news?
-If a Type A, high-energy me can do it, anyone can.
+If a Type A, high-energy me can strike a work/life balance, anyone can.

 Before I worked for a startup, I spent four years in the retail management and marketing world.
 I loved it.
 I had the opportunity to work alongside and underneath some of the best leadership in the world.
 These men and women poured their energy and resources into me and made me the hard-working, confident, and determined person I am.

-At some point, you will realize that a lifestyle characterized by high energy, stress, alwayssaying yes, and never taking a break is not sustainable.
+At some point, you will realize that a lifestyle characterized by high energy, stress, always saying yes, and never taking a break is not sustainable.
 You can’t sprint forever (Re: Arianna Huffington’s book “The Sleep Revolution”).
+Four months later, and as it turns out, this recovering Type A sprinter has something to say.
+Following are the few things that worked for me, and by sharing them, I can only hope I’m able to help someone else.

 Second, it’s not so much about avoiding stress, but instead, learning how to manage it.
 One of the best ways for me to manage stress is to find outer peace through organization.
 Having a clean and decluttered home and workspace is integral in building a peaceful environment.